Spatial-R/EnvExpInd/README.md

 Li Wu, Lei Jin, Tingming Shi, Bing Zhang, et.al.
 Association between ambient particulate matter exposure and semen quality in Wuhan, China, Environment International, 98, 2017,219-228.

 Tao Liu, Min Kang, Bing Zhang, et.al.
 Independent and interactive effects of ambient temperature and absolute humidity on the risks of avian influenza A(H7N9) infection in China.
-Science of The Total Environment, 2018, 619-620: 1358-1365.
+Science of the Total Environment, 2018, 619-620: 1358-1365.